harshagarwal-mono/POCPaginationSyncedFonts/DBStore.md

 - Have native dependencies so it may pose some issues while app building in electron
 - Getting State based on fontId will take some time.
 So we may see state update after some time

+## SqLite

+- Will allow us to use sql base query
+- It will remove the challenge of native depenedency on the cost of in memory db.

+### Limtations
+- Use the in-memory database
+- Doesn't use the file based approach.

 ## Changes In LLD